KopfLab/2021_halamka_et_al/README.md

  1. Download and install [RStudio](http://www.rstudio.com/products/rstudio/download/) for your operating system
  1. Download a [zip file of this repository](https://github.com/KopfLab/2021_halamka_et_al/archive/master.zip) and unpack it in an easy to find directory on your computer
  1. Navigate to the directory and double-click the `project.Rproj` file to start RStudio and load this project.
- 1. Install the required libraries by running the following command in the Console in RStudio: `install.packages(c("tidyverse", "latex2exp", "cowplot", "ggrepel", "readxl", "openxlsx"))` by installing them manually in RStudio's Packages manager.
+ 1. Install the required libraries by running the following command in the Console in RStudio: `install.packages(c("tidyverse", "latex2exp", "cowplot", "ggrepel", "readxl", "openxlsx"))` or by installing them manually in RStudio's Packages manager.
  1. Open the `analysis.Rmd` notebook in the file browser
  1. To generate an HTML report ("knit HTML"), select File --> Knit from the menu.
 The HTML report will be displayed upon successful completion and is saved as a standalone file in the same directory.
 All generated data figures are saved as PDF and PNG in the `figures` sub-directory.
 All generated data tables are saved as XLSX in the `tables` sub-directory.